vircadia/vircadia-native-core/BUILD_WIN.md

 Download the stable release for Windows from the [Intel Threading Building Blocks website](https://www.threadingbuildingblocks.org/).
 By default, TBB will install to Program Files.
 You may also choose to install it to %HIFI_LIB_DIR%\TBB.

-You must run `tbbvars.bat` so that the find module included with this project will be able to find TBB no matter where you installed it. `tbbvars.bat` is located in the 'bin' folder of your TBB install.
+You must run `tbbvars.bat` before running cmake so that the find module included with this project will be able to find TBB no matter where you installed it. `tbbvars.bat` is located in the 'bin' folder of your TBB install.
 For a default installation on a 64-bit architechture, tbbvars can be found at `C:/Program Files (x86)/Intel/TBB/bin/tbbvars.bat`.

 ###Zlib